- <div style="background-image:url(/live/image/gid/94/width/1600/height/300/crop/1/30148_english-_literature.rev.1452788374.png)"/>

 Arthur H. Miller*

-* Arthur H. Miller is Archivist and Librarian for Special Collections, Donnelley and Lee Library, Lake Forest College (firstname.lastname@example.org; 847-735-5064).
+* Arthur H. Miller was Archivist and Librarian for Special Collections, Donnelley and Lee Library, Lake Forest College from 1996 until October 31, 2013.
 He has degrees from Kalamazoo College (BA), the University of Chicago (AM English, AM Librarianship), and Northwestern (PhD English), and he studied at the U. of Caen, Calvados, Normandy, France.
 He has co-authored and edited books on Lake Forest area architecture and landscape history and contributed articles to books on these topics.
-(A 2009-LF/LB Historical Society-published book on the mid-20th C. architect Walter Frazier and his firm discusses Edward Blair’s aunt Lucy Linn’s house just north at Shoreacres and mentions Frazier’s small addition/alteration to the Adler house of Edward’s parents nearby. )
+(A 2009-LF/LB Historical Society-published book on the mid-20th C. architect Walter Frazier and his firm discusses Edward Blair’s aunt Lucy Linn’s house just north of the Blair house at Shoreacres and mentions Frazier’s small addition/alteration to the 1920s Adler house of Edward’s parents nearby.)